 You may be asked to start a clear liquid diet prior to admission.
 An example of a clear liquid diet includes Kool-Aid, Jell-O, Popsicles, broth, apple juice, ginger ale and water.

-You may consider bringing your child’s favorite toy or game as they will need to remain in bed during the study
+You may consider bringing your child’s favorite toys or games as they will need to remain in bed during the study

-Reassure your child that you will be with them during the entire test (except during catheter placement but your child will be sedated)
+Reassure your child that you will be with them during the entire test (except during catheter placement, during which time your child will be sedated)

-Day of Admission (Tuesday)
+Day of Admission (Monday or Tuesday)

-Your child may have a motility appointment at Primary Children’s Eccles building prior to admission, if you have not yet been seen in the Motility Clinic
+Your child may have a motility appointment at Primary Children’s Eccles building prior to admission

-Arrive at Primary Children’s Hospital admitting at 11a.m. (unless otherwise specified)
+Arrive at Primary Children’s Hospital admitting at 11 AM (unless otherwise specified)